Cretan Herbs

 Seasonal planning note

 Herbs are also one of the better ways to understand why season matters in Crete.
 Spring makes the hills readable before heat flattens the day; summer pushes botanical attention toward shade, kitchens, and honey landscapes; autumn returns the island to olive groves, darker greens, and quieter movement.
 Travelers using this page to plan should keep it beside the Guide 2026, the best time to visit Crete guide, and the spring notes for April and May.
+Autumn planning belongs beside October and November, when olive country, darker greens, and quieter roads change the emphasis again.
 The point is not to chase plants as attractions, but to notice how the island changes before a route is fixed.

 Applications without cure claims